 A consistent estimator is one that eventually converges to the correct answer.
 One way to formalize this is $\lim{N\to\infty} E((E(\hat{\mu}) - \mu)^2) = 0$: i.e., the mean-squared scatter of the estimator around the correct value eventually goes to 0 as more data are accumulated.
+Occasionally, one is interested in alternative definitions of consistency - for example, bounding the largest possible error, rather than bounding the expected mean-squared error.
+Or bounding the largest possible error that can occur with probability > 0.

-Both the lack-of-bias and the consistency conditions can be phrased in stricter forms, in which the speed of approach to 0 is specified, typically K/N for some constant K. More efficient estimators converge more rapidly, i.e., have a smaller K. One can't typically expect to do better than this.
+Both the lack-of-bias and the consistency conditions can be phrased in stricter forms, in which the speed of approach to 0 is specified, typically K/N for some constant K. More efficient estimators converge more rapidly, i.e., have a smaller K. One can't typically expect to do better than a bias that decreases as K/N, for some K.